BhuvanaSRao/StudentCRUD/README.md

 # StudentCRUD
-This Mini Project is a studentCRUD operation https://github.com/BhuvanaSRao
+This Micro Project is a studentCRUD operation https://github.com/BhuvanaSRao

 Download and Installtion: Required for java Project: